-Policy 5.36: Where the anSTS inclined elevator/funicular is provided in accordance with Land Use Element Policy 5.35, the facility shall be open to the public every day beginning Memorial Day weekend through Labor Day weekend, and on holidays and weekends the remainder of the year, with additional days of operation as necessary to meet demand.
-If necessary, a fee may be charged for use of the STS inclined elevator/funicular to recover costs of operation and maintenance, however, that fee (round-trip) shall not exceed the regular cash fare for a single ride on a local route upon a public bus operated by the Orange County Transportation Authority.
+Policy 5.36: Where the STS is provided in accordance with Land Use Element Policy 5.35, the facility shall be open to the public every day beginning Memorial Day weekend through Labor Day weekend, and on holidays and weekends the remainder of the year, with additional days of operation as necessary to meet demand.
+If necessary, a fee may be charged for use of the STS to recover costs of operation and maintenance, however, that fee (round-trip) shall not exceed the regular cash fare for a single ride on a local route upon a public bus operated by the Orange County Transportation Authority.